P-206/TicTacToeP206/docs/designReport.md

 *The game tick tack toe from P206*

 #Design
 In this report we will present to you a documentation of our project in Software Engineering.
-The assingment stated that using Markdown would deliver us a extra point, we also found that the plain document texting made project goals, vision and all around devolopement clear.

-##Extra points
-The assingment features a few extra points teams can get aside from using markdown for our work documentation.
-We sought-after few of those including using automated continuous integration server, the Teacher recommended using Travis and so we did.
-Travis automates triggering a build and test upon each integration and makes detection of a potential integration bug easier.
+This will shed a light on the design of our TicTacToe game.
+This brief summary also goes over the project content, coding and all around the main pieces of the project.
+With this documentation we make project goals, vision and all around devolopement clearer.
+Both members of the team and other individuals reviewing our work will get a much deeper understanding of how we go about doing this application.
+Time mananagement is easier with a project report and developers get specific things to work on.

 ## Project content
 - **Build.java** (Builds the world and contains variables that game.java has access to)